rishighan/threetwo-docker-compose/README.md

 3. After successfully connecting, you need to select your default hubs for search under `Settings > Acquisition > AirDC++ > Hubs`

 ## Building the stack

+1. Clone this repo
+2. Edit the `docker-compose.env` file